Bladder cancer is not very common in dogs – it accounts for approximately 2% of all cancers in dogs.

 In fact, one other sign of bladder cancer is repeated bladder infections.

-Therefore, if your dog has repeated bladder infections, or is showing signs of a bladder infection, be sure to get a proper diagnosis to rule out the possibility of bladder cancer.
+So if your dog has repeated bladder infections, or is showing signs of a bladder infection, be sure to get a proper diagnosis to rule out the possibility of bladder cancer.

 For example, if the tumor has spread to the bones, the dog can show signs of lameness.